 Oscillating tools are the multi-tool of saws, capable of performing diverse tasks ranging from cutting and grinding to scraping and sanding.
 But an oscillating tool will only perform these functions well when fitted with the proper blade.
 Oscillating tool blades come in various shapes and sizes, from fine-tooth straight models that make precision plunge cuts to large circular blades for long straight cuts.
 More specific types include blades with carbide teeth that can cut through hard metal, Japanese blades for executing smooth cuts through wood, and even diamond-coated blades for grinding through tile grout.

-- BEST FOR GROUT REMOVAL: DEWALT Oscillating Tool Blade for Grout Removal
+- BEST FOR GROUT REMOVAL: DEWALT Oscillating Tool Blade

 - BEST BLADE KIT: Powerextra 15Pcs Oscillating Multitool Saw Blades